 Citation generators are application software that intend to help researchers collect bibliographic references quickly and easily, cite them accurately, organize them effectively, and share them with other researchers.

-Here, you can find some freely available tools, to help you prepare your citations.
+There are some freely available tools, to help you prepare your citations.
 Use any of the tools, but do it with caution, as the citations they generate are not perfect.
 Usually, you will need to edit them to improve their capitalization, properly format the name of authors, or add missing elements.

+a.
 Discovery , the library's powerful research tool, generates citations in 12 citation styles.

 Click the "Cite" tab, which appears under the description of a source.

 Click the drop down menu to select a citation style.

 Once you select a citation style, the citation appears on the screen.
 You can copy and paste it in your bibliography.

 b.
 Google Scholar provides citations in MLA, APA, Chicago, Harvard, and Vancouver styles.

 Click the "double quotation mark" symbol. which appears under the description of a source.
 This reveals the ready-made citations.

 Select the one you need by clicking it.
 Then, copy and paste it in your bibliography.